...

 Tulum has been popularised not only by its white beaches, which have taken the internet world by storm, but also by its beautiful hipster businesses and hotels.
 Tulum is the place where the modern elite go to relax, but it still has something to offer every traveller.

-We recommend strolling through the hotel zone full of boho shops, going to the local ruins early in the morning and swimming with the turtles.
-All tips can be found in our article on
+We recommend exploring the hotel zone full of boho shops, heading out early in the morning to the local ruins, and going for a swim with turtles.
+You can find all tips in our article about Tulum.

 3) The best hammocks from the prison at Valladolid